FairwindsOps/polaris/docs/resources.md

 # Resources

-Fairwinds supports a number of checks related to CPU and Memory requests and limits.
+Polaris supports a number of checks related to CPU and Memory requests and limits.

 ## Presence Checks